falk-m/blog/posts/2024-01-29-smime-cert-from-eml/README.md

 date: '2024-01-29'
 ---

-In an [earlier post](../04-smime-mail-encyption/README.md), I dircript how you can sent a s/mime encrypted mail.
+In an [earlier post](../04-smime-mail-encyption/README.md), I describe how you can send an s/mime encrypted mail.
 If you want to send encrypted mail, you need the public certificate from the recipient's email address.
-One way to recive this is, that the recipient sent a signed mail to you.
+One way to receive this is, that the recipient sent a signed mail to you.
-The signature include the public certificate.
+The signature includes the public certificate.

 ## 1. store email

-Store the email in your mail client als eml file.
+Store the email in your mail client as an eml file.
 You can also forward the email to yourself as an attachment file.
 Attached emails are also in eml format.

-## 2. extract Signamture.
+## 2. extract Signature.

-the eml file includes a p7s part.
+The eml file includes a p7s part.

 ```
 ------=_NextPart_000_0000_01DA529E.150CC600